amirhoseinh73/Go-keycloak-dockerized/README.md

 2. Run Go in container &check;

-3. call keycloak apis using Go
+3. call keycloak apis using Go &check;

-4. create simple application
+4. create simple application &check;
-  - users can create blogs
+    - users can create blogs (in progress)

-5. use keycloak oauth2.0 process for user authorization
+5. use keycloak oauth2.0 process for user authorization &check;